petrkudrnovsky/digital-garden/content/FIT/KOP/KOP 1. lecture.md

 	- each problem has an exact algorithm, that can find the optimum (the shortest path, the minimum of things etc.)
 - but sometimes the price for finding the optimum is too high and for our usecases could the values close to the optimum be enough (that's often the case in practice)
 - we can use heuristics to solve the problems faster
-- problem is a taks to be solved and an algorithm is the way, how to solve it
+- problem is a task to be solved and an algorithm is the way, how to solve it
 ### Combinatorial problems
 - we have:
 	- set of input, output variables
 	- constraints
 	- optimization criteria (for optimization problems)
-	- configuration variables - finite amount, they describe the current state of the instance
+	- configuration variables - finite amount and finite domain, they describe the current state of the search for a solution
 		- the values of configuration variables determine the current "configuration"
 		- given by the problem and partially given by the algorithm
+		- from them (together with input variables), for every instance:
+			- the searched output can be constructed
+			- the constraints can be verified
+			- for optimization problems, the optimization criterion can be calculated
 		- for constructive problems, the configuration variable often equals the output variables
 			- because at the end of the algorithm, the current state (= configuration) is the desired output state
-- all combinatorial problems could be solved by bruteforce (but often unfeasible in practice) BUT, if finds the optimum
+- all combinatorial problems could be solved by bruteforce (but often unfeasible in practice) BUT it finds the optimum
 	- if there is finite amount of configuration variables
 	- and the configuration variables have finite and discrete domains (= meaning they can have a finite number of different possible values)
 		- this is the reason, why brute-force will always work (because it can try out all different combinations)